AlexArcPy/intern-wiki/Using-Intern-with-Alternative-AMD-Loaders-(like-RequireJS).md

 To use an alternative loader, simply add the `useLoader` configuration option to your Intern configuration file.
 Two keys are currently supported, `host-node` and `host-browser`, which correspond to the loader that will be used in Node.js and in the browser, respectively.

 `host-node` should be a standard Node.js module ID, like `dojo/dojo`, or `requirejs`.
 The module will be resolved using the standard Node.js module resolution system.
+Note that you will need to add the `intern/node_modules` directory to your `NODE_PATH` environment.
+This restriction will be lifted as soon as possible.

 `host-browser` should be a path to a script file, relative to `client.html`, like `node_modules/dojo/dojo.js`, or `../../bower_components/requirejs/require.js`.
 The module will be loaded using script injection.

 You may omit either key, in which case the default (Dojo) loader will be used instead.